euvl/vue-js-popover/README.md

 <button v-popover:tooltip="'This is a string value'">My butt0n</button>
 ```

-Component is simple af - 33 lines of code (mostly declarations).
+Tooltip component is simple af - 33 lines of code (mostly declarations).
 It demonstrates how easily you can create new things using the provided tool.

 ### Props
 ```javascript